kapawlak/temp_lab_host/Courses/6/AL/lab4.md

 :::
 <!--In this experiment, we must make sure that the pulley on the front edge of the apparatus is in line with the string (along the tangent that runs perpendicular to the front edge), and that its top is at the same height as the groove in which we are winding the string.
 Since the string is tangent to the pulley (it cannot be otherwise), sin $\theta$ equals one; F and F$_\perp$ are identical.-->

-:::Question
+:::Exercise
 1. What is the formula for the torque on the turntable in terms of tension $T$ in the string and the lever arm distance $r$?

 2. What is the tension in the string if the turntable is held fixed, with the mass hanging from the pulley (*i.e.*, the mass is stationary)?

 3. When the mass is falling, what is the tension in the string?
 Use Newton&rsquo;s second law to determine the tension $T$ in the string as a function of $m$, the falling mass, $g$, the acceleration due to gravity, and $a$, the linear acceleration of the falling mass.
-Refer to [Fi](#Fi-device).
+Refer to [](#Figure-device).
 :::

 When you release the mass, it accelerates toward the earth with acceleration, $a$.
 To find this acceleration, we measure the time it takes for the mass to fall to the floor from a known height, $h$.
 We then use the following equation to calculate $a$[fn]Because the mass starts from rest, we can ignore the $v_{0} t$ term, which equals zero.[/fn]: